 America and Freemasonry are inexorably linked, and for good reason.
 Many of the founding fathers were Freemasons, as were others that shaped the country over the centuries.
 There is virtually no aspect of American culture, from history to politics to comedy and even to the space program, which is untouched by Masons.

 The Freemasons have a legendary hand in the founding of the country, with illustrious members such as George Washington and Benjamin Franklin.
 But, there are many other figures who figured prominently in both U.S. history and Freemasonry.
-Daniel Boone, pioneer and domestic explorer was a mason, as were both William Clark and Meriwether Clark, of Lewis and Clark fame.
-Paul Revere, the famous rider who warned of the British arrival, was a mason.
-Many U.S. presidents in addition to Washington were also Freemasons, such as Andrew Jackson, James Garfield, Hubert Humphrey, James Monroe, William McKinley, Harry S Truman, William Taft, James K. Polk and both Franklin and Theodore Roosevelt.
+Daniel Boone, pioneer and domestic explorer was a Mason, as were both William Clark and Meriwether Clark, of Lewis and Clark fame.
+Paul Revere, the famous rider who warned of the British arrival, was a Mason.
+Many U.S. presidents in addition to Washington were also Freemasons, such as Andrew Jackson, James Garfield, Hubert Humphrey, James Monroe, William McKinley, Harry S Truman, William Taft, James K. Polk, Franklin and Theodore Roosevelt and Gerald R. Ford.

 The space program has also seen its share of Freemasons, including astronauts Gus Grissom, killed in an accidental explosion, James B. Irwin, member of a moon mission, and Edgar Mitchell who flew in one of the Apollo missions.
 Also members of the Freemasons were Buzz Aldrin, the second person on the moon and John Glenn, the first American to fly in orbit around the Earth.